The long-awaited HUMAN 81 DK is now available.

 This project, then, includes a variable.
 The volume of the cabinet can be anywhere from one half to as much as two cubic feet, and you can experiment creatively with cabinet shape and dimensions, given the range of "opinion" expressed by these wonderful forebears to your project.

-The crossover used by EPI and HUMAN is just a single ten microfarad capacitor (I'd recommend using a high quality film type capacitor) in series with the tweeter.
-The Genesis I also added a shunt coil of 0.47 mH, and the Genesis 10 used 8.2 uF shunted by a 0.9 mH choke coil - these "second order" networks are intended to decrease the power "seen" by the tweeter below the roll off frequency.
+The crossover used by EPI and HUMAN is just a single ten microfarad capacitor (I use a high quality metallized polypropylene film capacitor) in series with the tweeter.
+Some Genesis models also added a shunt coil, with varying alignments - these "second order" networks were intended to decrease the power "seen" by the tweeter below the roll off frequency.
 Since this comes with a penalty in the linearity of the phase response, I prefer to use the single capacitor design myself.

-The K-81E is a special edition of this kit, intended for rebuilding first generation EPI speakers such as the M90, M100, M110, M150, etc. The tweeter is built on a 5" diameter faceplate (the PRO 002 ME1), and the input terminal/crossover/wiring assembly is built on a board that is screwed inside the rectangular opening in the original cabinet (the ACC 004 A).
-It also features the updated exact replacement woofer, the PRO 001, for authenticity.
+The K-81E is a special edition of this kit, intended for rebuilding first generation EPI speakers such as the M90, M100, M110, M150, etc. The tweeter is built on a 5" diameter faceplate - the PRO 002 ME1 or the 4-3/8" PRO 002 ME4 in some cases, and the input terminal/crossover/wiring assembly is built on a board that is screwed inside the rectangular opening in the original cabinet (the ACC 004 A).
+It also features the very long throw and updated replacement woofer, the PRO 005, and if your old grills were nailed or glued on, I include some Velcro to reinstall them.

 The K-81AP is similarly a special version, intended for rebuilding the Advent Prodigy tower speaker.
 The tweeter is built on a custom faceplate designed to match the original mounting location and cutout, and the input terminal/crossover/wiring assembly is built on a cup that matches the rectangular opening in the original cabinet, after the through-hole is enlarged somewhat.